30 DIY Home Repair and Improvement Ideas

 If you have a rubber band wide enough to cover the head of your stripped screw, use it for leverage.
 Place it over the screw and apply firm pressure with your screwdriver.
 Sometimes that’s all it takes to give you the leverage to loosen the screw! via todayifoundout.

-See also Creative Easter Outdoor Decoration Ideas
+See also Creative Easter Party Ideas

 Drip Tray for Muddy or Wet Shoes